JhouLab/Pi5WebcamRecorder/README.md

 # HOW TO USE:

-Instructions version 1.3
+Instructions version 1.4.1

-Updated July 5, 2024.
+Updated July 10, 2024.

-For best results, run this on a Raspberry Pi 5, which can easily handle 4 simultaneous cameras at 640x480 and 10 frames per second, whereas the Pi 4 struggles with even 2 cameras.
+For best results, run on a Raspberry Pi 5, which can handle 4 simultaneous cameras at 640x480 and 10 frames per second, whereas the Pi 4 struggles with even 2 cameras.

-Pi 5 can handle higher frame rates (e.g. 15fps) if you restrict recording to just 2 cameras or if you change the codec from h264 to mp4v.
-For details, see below under "CONFIGURING".

 # GETTING STARTED: